-- Put the drained potatoes in the prep bowl. and sprinkle lightly with salt if using and toss in the bowl.
+- Place the drained potatoes in the prep bowl. and sprinkle lightly with salt if using and toss in the bowl.
 If using turmeric powder, sprinkle with turmeric, toss again and sprinkle again.
 The potatoes should be a light golden color at this point.
-If using fresh grated turmeric root, See step #9
+If using fresh grated turmeric root instead of turmeric powder, See step #10

-- Grind some pepper, toss and grind a little more and toss again.
+- Grind some black pepper, toss and grind a little more and toss again.
 If you don’t want black specks, you can use white pepper instead or leave it out and add at the table.
 Set the bowl aside while you start the pan.

 - If using Stainless Steel pan: Heat the saucepan to medium heat.
 Test the pan with a little water.
 The water should bead up and move quickly on the pan surface when the pan is hot enough for the garlic.If using Non-stick or Enameled pan: Heat the pan to medium with 2 or 3 tablespoons of water.
 When the water starts to boil (about 3–5 minutes).
 Don’t let the water evaporate before adding the garlic.

 - Add the grated garlic to the pan and push down with the flat edge of the spatula to form a thin layer on the bottom of the pan.